sockulags/Lexicon_JS_Exercises/README.md

-# Uppgift JS - Variables and Datatypes
+# Exercise - Variables and Datatypes

 ## Exercise 1
   #### Declare a variable with description of age and print to console.